kendricchung-aqi/getting-started/ReportRunner.md

 ======================== Report parameters, which override any values loaded from JSON -ReportType              The report output type.
--ReportName              The name of AQTS report -Locale                  The locale of the generated report [default: en] -RelativeTimeRange       Sets the relative time range for the report -UtcOffset               Set the UTC Offset used in report requests.
+-ReportName              The name of AQTS report.
+Use the /Command=List option to list the installed reports.
+-Locale                  The locale of the generated report [default: en] -RelativeTimeRange       Sets the relative time range for the report -UtcOffset               Set the UTC Offset used in report requests.
 Defaults to the UTC offset of the first time-series.